 Option 1 – Keep Crafting Rusty Iron Lanterns

 The first suggestion for leveling this tier is to craft 759 Rusty Iron Lanterns at 150 experience each for a total of 113,850 experience.
 The Rusty Iron Lantern requires 15x Iron Ingots, 5x Oil, and 5x Fiber to craft.
 Total required materials:

 - 3,795x Oil

 - 3,795x Fiber

-The rationale behind the lanterns is the value of the Iron Ore.
+The rationale behind the lanterns is the value of Iron Ore.
 It is better at the Tier 2 crafting level than it is at the Tier 3 crafting level.
-This also saves you from spending any flux/refining material that would be needed for Tier 3 refining.
+This also saves you from spending any flux/refining material needed for Tier 3 refining.
 Additionally, you will not need to learn any schematics in order to complete this.

 Option 2 – Cherry Sheets Bunk Bed [Schematic Required]

 The other suggestion for leveling Tier 3 Furnishing is to craft 97 Cherry Sheets Bunk Beds and 194 Maple Stain for 114,848 experience.
 You will need to learn the Schematic: Cherry Sheets Bunk Bed to learn this recipe.
 The Cherry Sheets Bunk Bed requires 35x Lumber, 10x Iron Ingots, and 2x Maple Stain and the Maple Stain requires 10x Weak Solvents and 4x Oil to craft and create 10 at a time.

 - 3,395x Lumber